jvlsoft-dev/ngx-dynamic-form/projects/ngx-dynamic-form/README.md

 # ngx-dynamic-form

-The `ngx-dynamic-form` is a library that works in Angular 16 with Bootstrap 5 and FontAwesome to generate forms in a simple and dynamic way.
+The `ngx-dynamic-form` is a library that works in Angular 16 with Bootstrap 5 to generate forms in a simple and dynamic way.

 ## Installation